owntheweb/static-nextjs-blog/posts/2011/do-it-with-drupal-2011-in-new-york.md

 A: Mobile was a BIG theme at Do It With Drupal 2011.
 I attended keynotes and sessions covering different aspects of mobile including where mobile is at in general today, trends, and even how to start integrating Drupal with mobile apps.

-Notes from [Jeffrey Zeldman](https://www.zeldman.com/)'s opening keynote (Jeffrey Zeldman is known as the "king of web standards" - slides available [here](https://dl.dropbox.com/u/108006/1011zeldman.pdf)):
+Notes from [Jeffrey Zeldman](https://www.zeldman.com/)'s opening keynote (Jeffrey Zeldman is known as the "king of web standards" - slides available [here] *-link archived-*):

 *   Content is a design problem, and our designs are becoming hostile to content.
 *   The more we make content hostile, the more people take content into their own hands.